sayin/Data_Assimilation/README.md

 > # Python codes developed for MAE 5010 Data Assimilation course.

-** These codes require some level of understanding of Linear Algebra, Adjoint Optimization, Interpolation and Probability theory**
+# These codes require understanding of Linear Algebra, Adjoint Optimization, and Probability theory**